Code-Institute-Submissions/latinmix-fitness/README.md

 ### Libraries and Frameworks
 - [Bootstrap v4.5](https://getbootstrap.com/):

-   Used for Navigation Bar and grid layout.
+   Used for Navigation Bar, grid layout, modal and carrousel of Gallery.
 - [Google Fonts](https://fonts.google.com/):

    Used to import “Abhaya Libre” and “Open Sans” fonts.
 - [Fonts Awesome v5.15](https://fontawesome.com/):

-   Used to include Social Media Icons on the footer and pointer at "Find your plan" button.
+   Used to include Social Media Icons on the footer, pointer at "Find your plan" button and camera at gallery.
 - [Hover.css](https://ianlunn.github.io/Hover/):

    Used for hover effect on classes cards and "Find your plan" button on Home page.